Patty collects recipes and gadgets from the past and is particularly interested in early American history and all Indigenous Peoples.

 - Frozen Green Grapes instead of ice cubes!

-- Mix together well, or refigerate both juice and syrup separately and mix when needed.
+- Mix together well, or refrigerate both juice and syrup separately and mix when needed.

-TIP: Before juicing 6 limes, roll them on countertop while applying some downward pressure to begin to break down the inner membranes.
+Tip: Before juicing 6 limes, roll them on the countertop while applying some downward pressure to begin to break down the inner membranes.
 This will make juicing easier.
-Cut rolled limes in half crosswise, hold cut side up and squeeze juice into a bowl, thereby keeping seeds in the rind.
+Cut rolled limes in half crosswise, hold cut side up and squeeze the juice into a bowl, thereby keeping seeds in the rind.
 If you want to get rid of the pulp, strain the juice.

 Magic Green Lantern